Summary: Black Lives Matter & Black Feminist Thought

 - do you agree with Gordon’s argument?

-Remember to check into eClass to participate in the discussion board, submit your Big Idea Challenges, and communicate with your instructor.
+Remember to check into eClass to participate in the discussion board, work on and submit your Big Idea Challenges, and communicate with your instructor.